zuri-training/Cockroach_qr_generator/README.md

 composer install
 ```

-Create .env file and make the required configuration changes in it, run the database migrations (**Set the database connection and the mail configuration in .env before migrating**)
+Create .env file, copy and paste the content of .env.example to the created .env file and adjust the required configurations accordingly, run the database migrations (**Set the database connection and the mail configuration in .env before migrating**)

 ```bash
 php artisan migrate